Book Now

 There is a possibility of getting wet on our ocean cruises when it’s windy and choppy since our vessel is open and low to the water.
 We provide high quality jackets that fit over your warm layers and provide wind and water protection.
 The captain will endeavour to keep you as dry as possible, but in some conditions spray is inevitable.

 We follow the federal whale watching guidelines that apply to all boats, including kayaks: stopping the boat at least 300 ft (91 m) away from the whales, not pursuing or blocking them, and driving slowly when we are near them.
-We allow the whales or dolphins to approach us if they choose.
-We pride ourselves on our safe and responsible whale sightings.
+We allow the whales or dolphins to approach us if they choose and often switch off our engines during these close interactions.
+We respect the strict laws, regulations and protection of our marine species, and pride ourselves on our safe and responsible whale sightings.

 Are food and drinks served on the trip?